 Design and Technology (D&T) KS3: Marking shapes on metal

-This video demonstrates a variety of techniques that can be used to mark out most shapes on metal.
+This short film demonstrates a variety of techniques that can be used to mark out most shapes on metal.

 Points for discussion

 - The differences and similarities between marking on metal and on wood and plastics.

 - The importance of accurate marking out as a basis for project quality control.